zzzprojects/learn-orm/tutorials/dapper-rainbow/insert-data.md

 }
 ```

-If you retrieve all the authors from the database, you will see that the above author added at the end.
+If you retrieve all the authors from the database, you will see that the above author is added at the end.

 ```csharp
 static void Main(string[] args)